PROTECT WHAT MATTERS MOST SCHEDULE A CONSULTATION

 Anaphylaxis Caused by IPV Vaccine

-On the vaccine injury table, the presumption of causation applies if the first onset of symptoms occurs within 4 hours after vaccination.
+To qualify for the presumption of causation under the Injury Table, the first onset of symptoms must occur within 4 hours after vaccination.

 Shoulder Injury (SIRVA) After IPV Vaccine

 SIRVA stands for Shoulder Injury Related to Vaccine Administration.
 It is a medical and legal term used to describe shoulder injuries under the National Vaccine Compensation Program (NVICP).
+It is an injury caused by the injection of a vaccine into the shoulder joint rather than the deltoid muscle.
+The needle of the shot (as opposed to the vaccine) is what causes the injury.
 SIRVA often occurs when a vaccine is administered improperly by a nurse or doctor.
 It is perhaps the most common vaccine adverse reaction.

 SIRVA symptoms are similar to that of other shoulder injuries.
 The main symptoms include persistent shoulder pain and decreased range of motion.
 In severe cases, SIRVA can impact a person’s ability to complete daily tasks.